 We conduct policy research on issues affecting LGBTQIA+ health, HIV policy, hepatitis, sexually transmitted infections, tuberculosis, and other issues.

-Providing LGBT health educational programming for health care organizations throughout the nation and the world
+Providing LGBTQIA+ health educational programming for health care organizations throughout the nation and the world

-Ensuring LGBT older adults have access to life-prolonging benefits, protections, services and institutions
+Ensuring LGBTQIA+ older adults have access to life-prolonging benefits, protections, services and institutions

-Fenway Health’s contribution to the “I Am: Trans People Speak” campaign, which raises awareness of the diversity across the transgender community.
-Members of the Fenway community share their experiences as trans individuals and their commitment to being trans allies.
+The Fenway Institute is proud to be part of the “I Am: Trans People Speak” campaign, which raises awareness of the diversity across the transgender community.